UO-CS-OER/CS210-text/_sources/07-Efficiency/07-01-Efficiency.md

 encounters a larger problem and slows an application unacceptably, it will likely be while the system is under heavy load.

-Algorithmic efficiency is a
+Algorithmic efficiency is one key consideration for performance-critical systems, but not the only consideration.
-key consideration for performance-critical systems, but not the whole job.
-While algorithmic efficiency focuses on the _shape_ of the curve it is typically followed by _performance tuning_ to squeeze out additional constant factors.
+Algorithm design focusing on the _shape_ of the curve is typically followed by _performance tuning_ to squeeze out additional constant factors.
 Halving the time required by some function is "only" a constant factor, but halving the time required for a large scientific simulation or halving the hosting expenses of a large internet-based business is significant.